<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 additional-articles-trg

-Planning Your AT&T Retirement
+Planning Your Retirement From AT&T

 Happy young couple meeting with a broker in her office leaning over the desk to shake hands, view from behind the female agent-Oct-18-2024-05-43-21-0988-AM

 Don't leave your retirement transition to chance.
-Whether you're focused on maximizing the potential of your benefits, planning for rising health care costs, or creating effective tax diversification in your portfolio, The Retirement Group can help.
+Whether you're focused on optimizing the potential of your benefits, planning for rising health care costs, or creating effective tax diversification in your portfolio, The Retirement Group can help.

 Schedule a Call

-"A separate study by Russell Investments, a large money management firm, came to a similar conclusionRussell estimates a good financial advisor can increase investor returns by 3.75 percent."
+"A study by Russell Investments, a large money management firm, found that good financial advisor can increase investor returns by 3.75 percent."

 Source: Is it Worth the Money to Hire a Financial Advisor?
 The Balance, 2021

-Investing in the AT&T 401(k) Program
+Investing in the AT&T 401k Program

 Compound interest has been referred to as the "8th Wonder of the World".
 When you invest money, and re-invest the proceeds from those investments, your money compounds.
 Over time, this compounding can have a significant effect on the value of your portfolio.
 That's why starting to invest as early as possible matters so much.
-The AT&T 401(k) program offers a prime opportunity for employees to invest and save, reaping the benefits of compound interest.
+The AT&T 401k program offers a prime opportunity for employees to invest and save, reaping the benefits of compound interest.

-The benefits of investing in your 401(k)
+The benefits of investing in your 401k

-401(k)s offer significant benefits for those who invest in them:
+401ks offer significant benefits for those who invest in them:

-1. Tax-deferment: When you invest money in a 401(k), it is removed from your taxable income for the year in which you invest.
+1. Tax-deferment: When you invest money in a 401k, it is removed from your taxable income for the year in which you invest.
 Not only does this reduce your tax bill for this year, it allows you to invest the amount you saved.
 The potential proceeds from these investments can help you pay the deferred taxes when you make withdrawals in retirement.

-2. Employer match: Many employers offer what's referred to as a "match", which means they will match up to a certain amount of money that you invest in your 401(k) each year.
+2. Employer match: Many employers offer what's referred to as a "match", which means they will match up to a certain amount of money that you invest in your 401k each year.
 We'll explain the details later in this section.

 ATTV5 Graph page8